 SOME BASIC CARE

-First and foremost, avoid exposing your leather couch to direct sunlight, as this will damage the color of the leather upholstery.
+First and foremost, avoid exposing your clean your leather couch at home to direct sunlight, as this will damage the color of the leather upholstery.

 Second, keep your leather sofa away from direct air conditioning.
 The dry air from the air conditioner might develop fractures in your leather upholstery.